cameronconway3/album-chart-builder/README.md

 # Album Chart Builder
- Build a collection of your favourite albums using the Spotify API, ability to download created album as a JPEG
+ App to build and download a collection of albums using the Spotify API

 Future work
 - Store album data in a cookie